tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 ### How I do the interview process 🧑‍💻

 - It is not my method, but I modified for my needs.
-- I don’t like filtering by CV.
-I prefer filtering by attitude. 🥰
+- I don’t like it when HR filters candidates by CV.
+I prefer filtering based on attitude. 🥰
 - Send the interview methods to all the candidates. (traditional, realistic, show yourself)
 - I like to start with interesting project 👀